expo/fyi/resolving-dependency-issues.md

 > [!TIP]
 > From SDK 54, `expo-doctor` will automatically check for duplicate native modules by using Expo Autolinking's output.

-### 3. Duplicating transitive dependencies in your lockfile
+### 3. Deduplicating transitive dependencies in your lockfile

 Sometimes even after doing both of these steps, your app will still contain duplicate native modules.
 This is often due to **transitive** dependencies.
 These are your dependencies' dependencies and since you may not directly depend on these in your `package.json`, you may not be aware of all of them.
 Some of these transitive dependencies may also be native modules that shouldn't be duplicated.